Project Catalyst: How to Engineer Engineering Education

 Better assessing learning outcomes.

-Project Catalyst will be held in July 2020.
-Check later for exact program dates.
+Project Catalyst will be held on July 22-24.

 Early Registration:$750 for tuition payments postmarked by April 30.
 Regular Registration:$800 for payments postmarked between May 1 and May 30.
 Late Registration:$850 for payments postmarked between June 1 and July 10.